unixwzrd/unixwzrd.github.io/docs/guides/service-management.md

 # Start Jekyll server (fast mode)
 ./utils/bin/jekyll-site start -n

+# Start with only posts visible as of today (future posts and drafts omitted)
+./utils/bin/jekyll-site start --current

 # Restart Jekyll server (fast mode by default)
 ./utils/bin/jekyll-site restart

 # Build once and run HTMLProofer link checks
 ./utils/bin/jekyll-site build -c
 ```

+Local serving includes future-dated posts, Markdown drafts, and posts marked `published: false` by default so scheduled work can be reviewed.
+Pass `--current` to `start` or `restart` when you need the site exactly as it is visible today.

 #### 3. **File Watcher (Standalone)**